 Researchers at the IUF Leibniz Research Institute for Environmental Medicine (Jean Krutmann, Ellen Fritsche, Anna von Mikecz) study the influence of specific noxae, in particular organic pollutants and nanoparticles, on neurodegenerative processes and protein aggregation in vitro and in animal models of AD (Chen et al., J Cell Biol 2008; von Mikecz, Trends Cell Biol 2009; Arnhold and von Mikecz, Integr.
 Biology 2011).
 Additional mechanistic studies investigate pathways contributing to brain ageing in mice and man, including thyroid hormone signaling and the impact of oxidative stress.
 The role of fine particulate matter-induced mild cognitive impairment in humans is addressed in epidemiological studies (Ranft, Environ Res 2009).

-Carsten Korth's laboratory conceptualizes neuronal aging as a dysbalance of protein homeostasis (proteostasis).
-In that sense, subtle changes in the amounts of insoluble proteins are expected and have been demonstrated to appear during non-disease-related aging correlating to aging associated cognitive decline (Ottis et al. PLoS One.
-2013).
+Research into physiological, neuronal aging is conceptualized as a dysbalance proteostasis.
+In that sense, subtle changes in the amounts of insoluble proteins are expected and have been demonstrated to appear during non-disease-related aging correlating to aging associated cognitive decline.
 Similarly, the well-known strictly age-associated accumulation of autofluorescent material, lipofuscin, is conceived as the expression of dysbalanced protein metabolism.
-The Korth laboratory recently analyzed the identity of protein components of lipofuscin (Ottis et al. Proteomics.
-2012).
-We are currently working on determining the lipofuscin proteome by laser microdissection of human post mortem tissue (Tschirner, Korth et al., manuscript in preparation).
+The Korth laboratory recently analyzed the identity of protein components of lipofuscin.
+We are currently working on determining the lipofuscin proteome by laser microdissection of human postmortem tissue (Tschirner, Korth et al., manuscript in preparation).

 Neurodegeneration can also occur in early-onset pediatric diseases.
 There, an imbalance of cellular bioenergetics may impair neuronal homeostasis causing neurodevelopmental failure and premature aging-like neurodegeneration.
 This is the case for example of familial Huntington’s disease (HD) and pediatric mitochondrial disorders.